Valmet Automotive

+Products

-Valmet Automotive has three business lines: Vehicle Manufacturing, EV Systems, and Roof & Kinematic Systems.
+Valmet Automotive has two business lines: Manufacturing, and Roof & Kinematic Systems.

-In vehicle manufacturing, Valmet Automotive's customer references include Mercedes-Benz, Porsche, Saab, Opel and Fisker.
-Valmet Automotive has electric vehicles in series production since 2009.
-In July 2021 Valmet Automotive announced to be selected to build long-range solar cars for Lightyear.
-Valmet Automotive has also announced the manufacturing contract with Sono Motors for the Sion model in 2022.
+In vehicle manufacturing, Valmet Automotive clients include Mercedes-Benz, Porsche, Saab, Opel and Fisker.
+Valmet Automotive has produced electric vehicles since 2009.
+In July 2021, Valmet Automotive was selected to build long-range solar cars for Lightyear 0, which was later canceled.
+Valmet Automotive also announced a manufacturing contract with Sono Motors for the Sion model in 2022, which was also later canceled.

-In July 2012, Daimler AG and Valmet Automotive announced a manufacturing agreement Mercedes-Benz A-Class for the Uusikaupunki, Finland, plant.
+In July 2012, Daimler AG and Valmet Automotive announced a manufacturing agreement for the Mercedes-Benz A-Class for the Uusikaupunki plant, in Finland.
 Production began in August 2013.
 A contract for the production of the Mercedes-Benz GLC-Class was announced in November 2015.
 The GLC production started in February 2017.
 In March 2017, Valmet Automotive announced the manufacturing contract with Daimler AG for the next generation Mercedes-Benz compact cars.
 While the production of the GLC ended in 2022, Valmet Automotive announced a manufacturing contract for the Mercedes-AMG GT 4-Door Coupé.

+In 2010, Valmet Automotive took over Karmann's roof business and continued operations at the Osnabrück, Germany, and Żary, Poland, sites.
+In 2016, Valmet Automotive expanded the Roof Systems business to include Kinematic Systems.
+Kinematic Systems develops and produces spoiler systems that reduce fuel consumption and extend the range of electrically powered vehicles.
+The product range also includes kinematic solutions for electric vehicles such as electric charging flaps.
+The Roof & Kinematic Systems business line's clients includes brands such as Mercedes-Benz, BMW, Mini (BMW Group), Bentley, McLaren Automotive and Porsche.

-In the EV Systems business line, Valmet Automotive operates two battery pack production facilities in Salo, Finland, and in Uusikaupunki, Finland.
-The battery plant in Salo, Finland started large-scale production of 48-volt systems in 2019, and the expansion to include production of high-voltage batteries was completed in the summer of 2021.
+The EV Systems business line, was renamed as IONCOR in 2024.
+The companys's subsidiary operates in two battery pack production facilities in Salo, Finland, and in Uusikaupunki, Finland.
+The battery plant in Salo, Finland, started a large-scale production of 48-volt systems in 2019, and the expansion to include production of high-voltage batteries was completed in the summer of 2021.
 The battery plant in Uusikaupunki was opened in September 2021; high-voltage batteries for electric vehicles are manufactured there under one roof with vehicle production.
 A third battery plant in Kirchardt, Germany, is under construction and will open in 2022.
-Valmet Automotive also has sites for battery testing and engineering in Bad Friedrichshall, Weihenbronn, Munich and Turku (Finland).
+Company also has sites for battery testing and engineering in Bad Friedrichshall, Weihenbronn, Munich and Turku (Finland).

-In 2010, Valmet Automotive took over Karmann's roof business and continued operations at the Osnabrück, Germany, and Żary, Poland sites.
-In 2016, it was decided to expand the Roof Systems business to include Kinematic Systems.
-Kinematic Systems comprises the development and production of spoiler systems to reduce fuel consumption and optimize the range of electrically powered vehicles.
-The product range also includes kinematic solutions for electric vehicles such as electric charging flaps.

-The customer reference list of the Roof & Kinematic Systems business line includes brands such as Mercedes-Benz, BMW, Mini (BMW Group), Bentley, McLaren Automotive and Porsche.
+In September 2025 Valmet Automotive is reshaping its strategy.
+In the future, the company will offer its expertise also beyond the automotive industry, for example, to the defense sector.
+In the changed geopolitical situation, Valmet Automotive’s special expertise in industrial serial production will strongly benefit the whole of Finland.
+As part of an ownership and financing arrangement enabling Valmet Automotive’s strategic expansion, IONCOR, the company’s subsidiary focused on battery systems, will become a subsidiary of Finnish Minerals Group, a fully state-owned company developing the battery value chain.
+The Finnish State will become Valmet Automotive’s majority owner, and Pontos Group will continue as a minority owner.